classicvalues/TidioApi/README.md

 ```

 ##More information
-To take a look at whole documentation about Tidio Api please visit https://tidio.co/en/docs
+To take a look at the entire documentation about Tidio Api please visit https://tidio.co/en/docs

 ##Credits
 https://tidio.co/en